ehForwarderBot/ehForwarderBot/docs/home.md

 * **Slave channel**: A channel linked to the platform which is controlled by the user through EFB framework.

 ## Feel like contributing?
-Anyone is welcomed to raise an issue or submit a pull request, just remember to read through and understand the [contribution guideline](CONTRIBUTION.md) _(TODO)_ before you do so.
+Anyone is welcomed to raise an issue or submit a pull request, just remember to read through and understand the [contribution guideline](CONTRIBUTING.md) before you do so.

 ## License
 EFB framework is licensed under [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.txt).